Blog Post

 Step 1: Google Search Console

-The first thing to do is monitor the website through the Google Search Console.
-There’s a great guide by SEM Rush for getting Google Search Console set up
+The first thing to do is to monitor the website in Google Search Console.
+There’s a great guide from SEM Rush on setting up Google Search Console

 • Add a property to the Google Search Console.

 • Choose a PROPERTY TYPE – this will normally be the option ‘whole domain’.
-The option for URL prefix will separate results by subdomain, such as blog.kaydee.net.
+The URL prefix option will separate results by subdomain, such as blog.kaydee.net.
 Or maybe a mobile version of your site – m.kaydee.net.

 • Once the DNS record is added, come back to the console to verify your domain.
 Done!

-The Google Search Console will show you the performance of the website for key phrases that it ranks for.
+Google Search Console will show you the website’s performance for key phrases it ranks for.

-It also flags up certain errors such as 404 errors (missing pages and dud links).
+It also flags certain errors, such as 404s (missing pages and dud links).

 You can submit URLs when you add or change content to request that Google crawls it quickly.